 Beginning with the Company's 2011 annual meeting of stockholders, the Company has, in accordance with Section 14A of the Exchange Act, sought an advisory vote of stockholders to approve on an advisory basis the compensation of the Company's NEOs, as disclosed in the Company's proxy statement for each annual meeting at which such a vote was required.
-At each such annual meeting, including the 2021 annual meeting of stockholders, the Company's stockholders approved, on a non-binding advisory basis, the compensation awarded to the Company's NEOs for the prior fiscal year.
+At each such annual meeting, including the 2022 annual meeting of stockholders, the Company's stockholders approved, on a non-binding advisory basis, the compensation awarded to the Company's NEOs for the prior fiscal year.
 The Committee has considered the result of these stockholder votes in setting compensation policies and making compensation decisions for each of the fiscal years that has followed.
 At the 2017 annual meeting of stockholders, the Company's stockholders determined, on a non-binding advisory basis, that the stockholder vote on executive compensation should be held once every year.
 In accordance with this determination, the Company has included in this proxy statement a proposal to approve, on an advisory basis, the compensation awarded to the Company's NEOs, as disclosed in this Proxy Statement.
+As further required by the Exchange Act, the Company has also included in this proxy statement, a proposal to again approve, on an advisory basis, the frequency of the stockholders' advisory vote on executive compensation.
 For additional information, please see "Advisory Vote on Executive Compensation" below.